 Some brands market their ACs to have a feature that repels mosquitoes.
 In markets like India, where there are more mosquitos, you can get attracted to this feature.
 However, this feature has proven to be ineffective, so don’t buy an AC just because it claims to have a mosquito-repellent feature.

 2. Triple Inverter AC

 Dual inverter ACs have 180-degree phase-shift compressors, making them operate at a wider range of frequencies and make them work in a more balanced manner.
-Similarly, you might think that a triple inverter AC would be better than a dual inverter AC, but triple rotary makes the compressor relatively imbalanced.
+Similarly, you might think that a triple inverter AC would be better than a dual inverter AC, but the triple rotary makes the compressor relatively imbalanced.

 3. Anti-Bacteria or COVID-19 Virus Filtration Claims

 Some brands claim that the filters used in their ACs remove harmful bacteria.
-During this pandemic, some companies might even claim that AC filters are capable of filtering out COVID-19 virus.
+During this pandemic, some companies might even claim that AC filters are capable of filtering out the COVID-19 virus.
 However, it’s hard to judge the effectiveness of such features as testing them practically is not possible by most consumers.
 So, don’t choose an AC based on this feat.

 Also Read: How To Keep Your Home Safe During COVID-19